Full programme by day

 1. Diego Vidaurre (co-chair), University of Aarhus, Denmark - Characterising brain network dynamics in rest and task

-2. Jonathan Smallwood (co-chair), University of York, UK - Neurocognitive hierarchies as a state space for on-going thought
+2. Brontë McKeown, University of York, UK - Neurocognitive hierarchies as a state space for on-going thought

 3. Joana Cabral, Champalimaud Center for the Unknown, Portugal - Patho-connectomics: how disrupted functional networks lead to psychiatric disorders